VirginiaEstateLaw.com

 The Clerk must also be satisfied that the person seeking qualification is suitable and competent to perform the duties of his or her office.

-The clerk will also require proof of death of the decedent in the form of a death certificate or possibly an obituary published in a newspaper, if a death certificate has not yet been received.
+The clerk will also require proof of death of the decedent in the form of a death certificate or possibly an obituary published in a newspaper, if a death certificate has not yet been obtained.

 Oath and Bond.
-The personal representative will be required to give their oath that he or she will faithfully perform their duties of their office to the best of their judgment, and if a will is probated, that the writing is the true last will of the decedent.
+The personal representative will be required to give their oath that he or she will faithfully perform the duties of their office to the best of their judgment, and if a will is probated, that the writing is the true last will of the decedent.

 Surety.
-Unless surety on the personal representative's bond is waived by will, corporate surety will be required (normally by an insurance company) to secure the bond.
+Unless surety on the personal representative's bond is waived by will, corporate surety will be required (normally issued by an insurance company) to secure the bond.
 There are limited exceptions for banks, very small estates, and cases where all the beneficiaries of the residuary estate are also personal representatives.

-Before going to the clerk's office to qualify as a personal representative, it is recommended that you telephone the Clerk to determine if an appointment is necessary.
+Before going to the clerk's office to qualify as a personal representative, it is recommended that you contact the Clerk to determine if an appointment is necessary.
 At that time you should also confirm the information and documents you must bring with you and, if surety is necessary, make arrangements in advance with an insurance company to provide the surety on the bond.

 Fiduciary Duties & Liability >>>